 Another good post-antibiotic move: up your intake of foods that naturally contain probiotics, such as the previously mentioned kefir, but also craft-made sauerkraut, kombucha, tempeh and kimchi.
 In short, make a point to invite lots of the good guys to your gut.

 Who Shouldn’t Take Probiotics?

-Probiotics may also pose a risk for those with certain allergies, such as to gluten.
-Researchers at the Celiac Disease Center at Columbia University Medical Center found that 12 of the top 22 top-selling probiotics had detectable traces of gluten, even though more than half of the 22 were labeled as gluten-free.
+Probiotics may also pose a risk for those with certain sensitivities or intolerances, such as to gluten.
+Researchers at the Celiac Disease Center at Columbia University Medical Center found that 12 of the 22 top-selling probiotics had detectable traces of gluten, even though more than half of the 22 were labeled as gluten-free.
 Saccharomyces boulardii (Florastor), the second-most widely studied probiotic for use in AAD and C. diff, is a live yeast-based probiotic.
 Patients sensitive to yeast should talk to their doctor before taking this probiotic.

 Probiotics are generally considered safe, particularly in healthy people, but there is a lack of solid research on side effects and serious adverse events associated with their use.
 A 2018 analysis of 384 studies on the safety and efficacy of probiotics and similar products aimed at modifying the gut flora found that 80% of the studies did not report the number of serious adverse events.
 Reporting in the Annals of Internal Medicine, the researchers noted that 98% of the studies did not reveal the number of people who withdrew from studies due to side effects, nor did they give a definition for adverse events.
 The researchers concluded that without reports on safety data, it can’t be broadly concluded that these interventions are safe.